Bloomingdale School of Music: Music Access Project

 BSM's Music Access Project (MAP) is a preparatory program for youths living in under-served New York City communities.
 A comprehensive three-year program of intensive musical training, its purpose is to prepare students for entry into a conservatory, university or college for advanced music training.
 In addition to private lessons on their major instrument, MAP students take theory, ear training, chamber music and the biweekly MAP Forum program of master classes, lectures and demonstrations by guests.
 They also participate in the Bloomingdale Chamber Orchestra.
 Students are expected to attend at least three days a week after school, and are regularly scheduled to perform on site and outside the school.
-MAP graduates have matriculated at Cornell University, Eastman School of Music, Mannes College, Hunter College, Indiana University, Manhattan School of Music, University of Michigan, Montclair State University, New York University, Queens College, University of Rochester, Oberlin College, Rutgers University, Skidmore College, State University of New York at Purchase, University of Northern Colorado, Georgetown University, and Yale University.
+MAP graduates have matriculated at The Juilliard School, Cornell University, Eastman School of Music, Mannes College, Hunter College, Indiana University, Manhattan School of Music, University of Michigan, Montclair State University, New York University, Queens College, University of Rochester, Oberlin College, Rutgers University, Skidmore College, State University of New York at Purchase, University of Northern Colorado, Georgetown University, and Yale University.

 Online learning

-The school's website claims its Instrument Discovery page to be "the largest collection of video instrument demonstrations available anywhere on the Internet."
+The school's website claims its Instrument Discovery page to be "the largest collection of video instrument demonstrations available anywhere on the Internet".

 In October 2008, BSM launched Theory in a Box, an online music theory course created by a team of staff and faculty from the school.
 After a self-assessment of its programs in 2006, the school found that students often lacked basic music theory skills and many teachers felt there was not sufficient time to teach theory in a private lesson.
 In addition, many students were unable to make the commitment of funds and time to come to the school for a separate music theory class.
 After discovering that several other schools and studios struggled with the same issue, BSM embarked on a project to create an online theory course that was easy to use and accessible to students at all times.
 From the work of more than 50 writers, designers, musicians, and programmers, Theory in a Box was born and is now in use at BSM as well as two other New York City-area community music schools.
 In 2009, the school extended the program with Theory in a Box Solo, which allows students to take the course remotely from around the country.
 In mid-2009, Theory in a Box School Edition was introduced as a site-license program for schools and universities.

 Due to the Covid-19 pandemic, Bloomingdale has transformed music lessons and classes into online offerings.